translate/translate/docs/commands/ical2po.rst

 Notes
 =====

-The converter will only process events in the calender file, the file itself can contain many other things that could be localisable.
+The converter will only process events in the calendar file, the file itself can contain many other things that could be localisable.
 Please raise a bug if you want to extract additional items.